 BROWNSVILLE, TEXAS – The Brownsville Community Improvement Corporation (BCIC) and the Texas Manufacturing Assistance Center (TMAC) at The University of Texas at Rio Grande Valley (UTRGV)announces a unique partnership to deliver small- to medium-size manufacturing businesses coaching, training and project implementation to accelerate profitable growth and improve their bottom line.
 The partnership will enable small manufacturing enterprises (SME) that have struggled to overcome growth challenges to consider expanding or relocating to Brownsville, Texas through this newly announced workforce development program.

-“We have an abundance of local companies in the Rio Grande Valley that have achieved a level of success which has provided the region with jobs and investment, however most of these companies know they can continue to grow and reach new markets through strategic expansion and technical assistance,” said Josh Mejia, Executive Director of the BCIC.
+“We have an abundance of local companies in the Rio Grande Valley that have achieved a level of success which has provided the region with jobs and investment, however most of these companies know they can continue to grow and reach new markets through strategic expansion and technical assistance,” says Nathan Burkhart, BCIC Director of Marketing & Small Business Development.
 “We firmly believe, as we continue to seek the correct partners to address these SME challenges in our region, that if we provide the necessary resources to our business owners and validate their potential, they will reach new heights.”